DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: System design

-\textbf{\ding{174} Federated Knowledge Aggregation.} Each edge then sends its subgraph summaries to the server, where all subgraph summaries from the edge nodes are stored in a global summary vector database for cross-edge retrieval and generation.
+\textbf{\ding{174} Federated Knowledge Aggregation.} Each edge then sends its subgraph summaries to the server, where all subgraph summaries from the edge nodes are stored in a global summary vector database to form a comprehensive overview of the knowledge across the entire edge network.

+Fig. \ref{fig:subsummary} provides a detailed example of how a subgraph summary is generated, from the construction and partitioning of an edge KG to the summarization process.
+Subgraph summaries generated at each edge device are ultimately centralized and stored in the cloud summary vector database.